 The teacher Mali Ben Simhon led the entrepreneurship course for fifth and sixth graders and the teacher Rivka Cohen led the entrepreneurship course for third and fourth graders.

-The students had lovely ideas for the projects they proudly presented them to their parents.
+The students had lovely ideas for the projects and they proudly presented them to their parents.

-Teacher Rivka summed up the year as follows: "The program raised the students' self-esteem.
-They discovered every time other strengths that they have."
+Teacher Rivka summed up the year: "The program raised the students' self-esteem.
+They discovered every time other strengths that they have.

-There were children who wanted to develop their idea alone, but the condition was that they had to work in a team, because today it is a required skill in life.
+There were children who wanted to develop their idea alone, but the condition was that they had to work as a team because today it is a required skill in life.
 In the end, they all succeeded."

-Read in detail about the social project and the students' inventions as presented to the parents.
+Read in detail about the social project and the students' inventions as presented in the conference.

 Read the letters sent by teachers Mali and Rivka to Galit Zamler at the end of the year.